McLaughlin sounds Supercars title warning

-Ford star Scott McLaughlin has laid down the gauntlet to Supercars championship leader Jamie Whincup by topping the time sheets during practice at Newcastle.
+Ford star Scott McLaughlin has laid down the gauntlet to Supercars championship leader Jamie Whincup with a blistering practice lap in Newcastle.

-McLaughlin scorched the street circuit, which is being used for the first time, with a lap of one minute and 9.5949 seconds on Friday.
+McLaughlin posted the fastest lap around the street circuit, which is being used for the first time, in one minute and 9.5949 seconds on Friday.

 The 24-year-old Kiwi's performance sounded an ominous warning to Whincup, whom he trails by 30 points in the title race as the season-deciding meet got underway.

-McLaughlin put a 0.4345 second gap between him and Whincup, second fastest for the day.
+McLaughlin put a 0.4345-second gap between him and Whincup, the second-fastest for the day.

-After positing the quickest lap in the opening session, Whincup couldn't find the extra pace to match the DJR Team Penske ace.

-"The car is really nice.
-It wasn't bad in the first one but it wasn't like it is now," McLaughlin said.
+The DJR Team Penske ace said engineer Ludo Lacroix had tuned the car to perfection for the second session.

+"To be the fastest by a margin is nice but we've got a long way to go and we'll focus on it overnight," McLaughlin said.

 Nissan driver Todd Kelly's final race weekend as a full-time driver got off to a flyer as he posted the third-fastest lap of the day.

-Holden's Scott Pye and McLaughlin's teammate Fabian Coulthard rounded out the top five.

-Earlier, Whincup said the circuit was "heart in mouth" as he chases an unprecedented seventh title.
+Whincup said the circuit was "heart in mouth" after recording the quickest time in the first session.

 "I thought there would be a bit more flow but it's actually quite stop-start.
 The grip is slightly higher than anticipated and it's bumpier than we anticipated."